 How did we do it?
 With a TON of research.
-We read a lot of blog posts and watched a few How To videos.
-I have attached a link to a great How To video below for your more visual learners.
-We did a few things differently than he did but you will get the general idea.
+We read a lot of blog posts and watched a few How-To videos.
+I have attached a link to a great How-To video below for your more visual learners.
+We did a few things differently than he did but you will get the general idea on the process.

 Wood – We used Underlayment or Luan.
 Very cheap and you can grab it at Lowes or Home Depot.
-We did not line up the planks, we staggered them.
+There are 2 options, so for the slightly more expensive one.
+It is easier to strip as it is a little thicker and it doesn't splinter as easily.
+We did not line up the planks like in my sketch above, we staggered them.

-Supplies – We ripped the boards ourself using a Kreg Rip-Cut attached to our Skill Saw.
+Supplies – We ripped the boards ourselves using a Kreg Rip-Cut attached to our Skill Saw.
 This makes a DIY table saw that is cheap!
 But you can also ask your local hardware store to cut it for you.
 A friend told me Home Depot cut her's for free.
-Also we used tile spacers to space our boards.
-And we did sand, putty and calk like he suggested in the video above.
+Also, we used tile spacers to space our boards.
+And we did sand, putty, and calk as he suggested in the video above.
 We also used a Nail Gun to attach the wood to the walls.
 We used some wood glue to attach the Luan to each other at the corners.

-Painting – after researching and reading (and hearing) nightmare stories about the cracks filling with paint we decided to Prime, Sand, then Paint all with a Paint Sprayer and it was perfection.
-We had 0 problems with the spaces filling with paint.
+Painting – after researching and reading (and hearing) nightmare stories about the cracks filling with paint we decided to Prime, Sand, then Paint all with a Paint Sprayer and it worked perfectly.
+We had 0 problems with the spaces between the boards filling with paint.
 Easy Peasy!
 We used Sherwin Williams ProMar 200 in Creamy.

 Thank you for following along.
 If you have any questions please comment here, on social media or email us [email protected] I don't promise we will have an answer, but we can at least chat!
 Have a beautiful day!